What's data archiving

 Light archiving: Archived data can be searched and displayed along with non-archived data.

-Historical archiving: Archived data is not accessible and serves for auditing or historical purposes only.
+Historical archiving: Archived data isn't accessible and serves for auditing or historical purposes only.

-This approach should be considered when archived data must be searchable in the archive catalog, and eventually recovered into the main catalog.
+You should consider this approach when the archived data must be searchable in the archive catalog, and eventually recovered into the main catalog.

 This section details a light archiving architecture and mechanism that minimizes the impact on the main applications and processes, and is easy to implement and maintain in OutSystems.